 © Matías Capizzano

-Sailing – especially regatta sailing – is a fascinating sport that requires not only mental and physical training but also a solid foundation in geometry.
-The central element in sailing is always the wind, which propels the boat.
-The following section focuses specifically on sailing "upwind."
+Sailing – especially regatta sailing – is a fascinating sport that requires not only mental and physical training but also fundamental knowledge of geometry.
+The central element in sailing is always the wind, which moves the boat.

-In addition to the calculations, we aim to illustrate the gains and losses, as well as the "risk zones," to the skipper by calculating "gained" and "lost" boat lengths – also presented graphically – and demonstrate the importance of carefully observing wind shifts.
+In addition to the calculations, we want to illustrate to the skipper – also graphically – the shortening or lengthening of the route, as well as the "risk zones," by calculating "gained" or "lost" boat lengths and demonstrating the importance of carefully observing wind shifts.
+The following section focuses specifically on sailing "against" the wind.

 DOWNLOAD: Download the scenes and video clips in the free documentation here: Gain or Loss - here (.pdf file).